Help your kids learn numbers in Chinese with this fun activity!

 The previous two activities I’ve tried to make to get Sadie interested in Chinese numbers were a flop.
 I thought that since she loves the color pink and she’s really into hearts, this would better capture her interest.

 Time: About an hour (I wasn’t in a hurry, listening to a podcast as I made these)

-- pipe-cleaners I found at a thrift store (aka treasure trove for affordable crafting materials)
+- pipe-cleaners. *tip: I found a huge pack at a thrift store (aka treasure trove for affordable crafting materials)

 - heart foam stickers I found at Walmart for $2.
 Here are similar ones on Amazon.
 Keep in mind you need 55 foam stickers.
 (Hobby Lobby, Oriental Trading Company or even the dollar store will have something similar.
 I suggest using something that your child would be interested in counting like these ones.
 You can go with something neutral like wood coins)

 I’m really glad I took the time to create this for her because we’ve gotten a lot of use out of them not to mention really cute.